vedanti-u/Comet-Terminal/README.md

 ## About Comet Terminal

-**Comet** is a next-generation terminal emulator, a transformative tool designed to elevate developer productivity through cutting-edge AI features and robust cross-platform compatibility.
+**Comet** is a next-generation terminal, a transformative tool designed to elevate developer productivity through cutting-edge AI features and robust cross-platform compatibility.
 Our terminal emulator ensures streamlined workflows, enhanced efficiency, and empowers developers to achieve excellence.
 </br>

 ### Features